The Bing Crosby Information

 He financed and popularized the development of

-tape, revolutionizing the recording industry.
+magnetic tape, revolutionizing the recording industry.

 ·